 Hosting options: Web hosted and locally hosted

-Currency: No currency options
+Currency: No currency options that I could see

 Basic features: creating projects

 Comindware was a finalist in the 2014 Hot Companies and Best Products Awards for Most Innovative IT Software of the Year, so I was prepared to be dazzled by the product.
 At first glance, it doesn’t disappoint.

 It’s simple to get started: click the ‘+’ against the Projects tab and you’ll create a Project dashboard enabling you to see any associated project activity.
 The system assumes that the project starts on the day it is created but you can change it with the calendar function.
 You can also pick a deadline for the project – very useful for fixed date projects when you want a bit of help scheduling.

 It’s easy to add tasks too: import them from MS Project or just type them in.
 By default the task is unassigned and active.
 Other than task name you don’t need to fill out any other details, just click ‘close’.
 However when I closed the task, and tried to open it again it took a bit of working out how to do it.
 You have to wave your mouse next to the ‘Not set’ indicator and wait for a little ‘i’ to appear.
 This could be made clearer, but once you’ve cracked it then it’s an easy job to change the task details once it is open.
 You can set a deadline date for tasks, and a ‘delay until’ date but I couldn’t see how you add a start date.
 You wouldn’t need it if you can use ‘delay until’ but the terminology of ‘delay’ might confuse some team members.
 You’re not actually delaying the task, you’re setting a start date in the future.
 You can view your tasks on a timeline but you can’t use that to move tasks around.